 Please wait while you are redirected.

-DESCRIPTIONThe use of computer-aided evaluation (CAE) may assist radiologists’ interpretation of contrast-enhanced magnetic resonance imaging (MRI) of the breast, and improve the accuracy of diagnosis of malignancy.
+DESCRIPTIONThe use of computer-aided evaluation (CAE) is proposed to assist radiologists’ interpretation of contrast-enhanced magnetic resonance imaging (MRI) of the breast and to improve the accuracy of diagnosis of malignancy.

-POLICYThe use of computer-aided evaluation (CAE) for interpretation of magnetic resonance imaging (MRI) of the breast is considered investigational.
+POLICYThe use of computer-aided evaluation for interpretation of magnetic resonance imaging of the breast is considered investigational.